devership16/AI-Projects/README.md

    Implementation of global search strategies like Depth First Search, Breadth First Search and Simulated Annealing to place K animals in a N * N nursery with obstructions.

    Programming Language: CPP

+4. Collegiate Football Predictions:
+    A Neural-Net model to predict football winning bets using tensor flow, Pandas, and Numpy.
+    •   Utils functions: To determine best newtork architecture and paramters to get optimal MSE.